moddio/indie.fun-docs/token-creation.md

 - **Burn & Earn** - Liquidity will be permanently locked, but you as the creator can earn trading fees
 - **Burn Liquidity** - Liquidity will be permanently locked, and you will not earn trading fees

-With the Burn & Earn option, the liquidity provided to create the trading pool cannot be withdrawn, ensuring sustainable trading for your token, while still allowing you to benefit from trading activity.
+With the Burn & Earn option, the liquidity provided to create the trading pool cannot be withdrawn.
+This ensures continuedtrading for your token, while still allowing you to earn from trading activity.

 #### Trade Fee Tier